-S.M.S.L M300 MIKII HiFi audio DAC is the ideal product to enhance your music experience tenfold!
+S.M.S.L M300 MKII HiFi audio DAC is the ideal product to enhance your music experience tenfold!
 With its 32-bits high resolution and PCM digital audio, you can sample it up to 32bit/ 768kHz.
 The device can also support a DSD playback of as much as 512DSD.
 With its Flagship Audio Decoding Chip, this new version of DAC can transmit sound even more accurately.

-M300 MIKII audio DAC has multiple modes including 3 sound color modes and 6 digital filter modes (Sharp, Short Sharp, Slow, Short Slow, Super Slow, Sound Color 1 to 3, and LD Short) Very easy-to-use and user-friendly, this product is highly convenient for users.
+M300 MKII audio DAC has multiple modes including 3 sound color modes and 6 digital filter modes (Sharp, Short Sharp, Slow, Short Slow, Super Slow, Sound Color 1 to 3, and LD Short) Very easy-to-use and user-friendly, this product is highly convenient for users.
 It works with a simple multi-functional remote which uses R03/AAA batteries.